Uchicago-BSD-hlee-lab/Brown_2023/README.md

 ### Build bowtie index for genome and known RNAs

 The reference directory should contain subdirectories for the WS230 reference genome.
 All subdirectories should contain the WS230 genome in FASTA format, available from Wormbase.
 A bowtie index is necessary for alignment to genome, splice junctions, structural RNAs and miRNA hairpins.
-To build all necessary bowtie index files, run
+To build all necessary bowtie index files, run:

 ```bash